 South African Baby Pineapple

-South Africa is noted for these baby pineapples, also known as Queen Victoria, because they thrive in hot and humid climate.
-This sweet tart baby pineapple has a bold rich flavor.
+South Africa is noted for these baby pineapples, also known as Queen Victoria, because they thrive in hot and humid climates.
+This sweet, tart baby pineapple has a bold, rich flavor.
 It has a clean, golden skin and brilliant yellow flesh color.
 South African baby pineapple flesh is entirely edible, including the core.
 Their size averages about 4.5 inches high and 3.5 inches in diameter, making one pineapple a perfect serving for 2.

 Baby pineapples are packed full of Vitamin C. They are low calorie with no fat.
 Baby pineapples are the perfect snack any time.

 Passion fruit can be purchased with smooth skin for later use, or with wrinkled, dimpled skin for immediate use.
 The more wrinkles, the better it will taste!
 Passion fruit can be frozen once the flesh is removed from the shell.
 It is best stored at room temperature.
-Passion fruit is very low- calorie, with about 18 calories per medium fruit and contains vitamins A and C.
+Passion fruit is very low-calorie, with about 18 calories per medium-sized fruit and contains Vitamins A and C.

 Also known as the African horned melon, this very interesting piece of fruit contains a lime green, jelly-like inside with the texture of a cool cucumber.
 The taste is a subtle combination of cucumber, banana, melon and lime.
 The outer shell is spiky golden-orange and is often used as a serving dish filled with fruit salad, dip or other delicious recipes.
 Kiwano melons are also used to create exotic tropical drinks or delicious sauces for seafood, poultry and vegetables.